AlexMathew/scrapple/docs/index.rst

 Scrapple |version| documentation
 =================================

 Scrapple is a project aimed at designing a framework for building web content extractors.
+Scrapple uses key-value based configuration files to define parameters to be considered in generating the extractor.
+It considers the base page URL, selectors for each data to be extracted, and the selector for the links to be crawled through.

+Scrapple can be used to generate single page content extractors or link crawlers.

-This documentation contains details about using Scrapple and a description of how Scrapple works.
+This documentation contains information about how to use Scrapple and how Scrapple works.

 Overview
 ========